All About Church Fundraising

 Raising funds for churches and Synagogues can be difficult even in the best of economic times.

-Create multiple online fundraising campaigns
+Create multiple online fundraising campaigns, each with a unique landing page

 Share your cause with our free web and social marketing tools

-Manage multiple fundraisers, donations, and donors
+Manage multiple fundraisers, donations and donors

-ALL FROM YOUR OWN WEBSITE.
+ALL FROM YOUR OWN CHURCH WEBSITE.
 Thus, your flock will not have transfer shock after being moved from your site to some donation portal like Pyrix.

 With our PUSH PUSH technology being 100% transparent, your donors will never know it is Grassroots doing the heavy lifting.